Ahm15275097/Traceball/Documentation.md

 ![](https://i.imgur.com/x02pLLd.png)

-- Came casing was used when creating new variables, as shown below
+- Camel casing was used when creating new variables, as shown below

 ![](https://i.imgur.com/a3mf42d.png)